An Interview With Olympic Rower Jeanine Gmelin

 A: I try to look at my nutrition like I approach my training.
 I’m always trying to do my best.
 On some days my best is less than on other days but to me, it’s not about being perfect.
 It’s about the road between now and your goal and all the experiences along the way.
 I always have some snacks around that I know fit my macros so when my schedule gets busy that helps me a lot.
 I learned to plan ahead and to accept that I sometimes cannot have the fancy food or have to eat a lot of the same stuff, but in return, it helps me to get closer to my goal (an Olympic medal).

 Q: How has your performance in the gym been affected by tracking, if at all?

 A: We do not have too much in the terms of benchmark workouts but we do a lot of weight training and our number one test to measure improvements is a max 2k on the Concept2 rower.
-My weights in the gym have gotten stronger, before Christmas I PR’d my 2k at the lowest bodyweight in 6 years and all of the bodyweight workouts such as pull ups, push ups and even running have gotten a lot easier.
-I have a very good general feeling of my body and in my opinion my body is working much more effectively since I fuel it the right way.
+My weights in the gym have gotten stronger, before Christmas I PR’d my 2k at the lowest body weight in 6 years and all of the bodyweight workouts such as pull-ups, push-ups and even running have gotten a lot easier.
+I have a very good general feeling about my body and in my opinion, my body is working much more effectively since I fuel it the right way.

 One big advantage I could notice outside the gym was my energy level, which has been much higher and I feel less tired than I used to.

 Q: What has been the biggest change you've made in your lifestyle since joining?